kmuzaki/kmuzaki.github.io/_posts/2025-05-06-calculusDay5.md

 * Determining if a function's input is the minimum or maximum type
 * Finding the extreme point of a function
 * How input can affect the function's shape when we put it in [Geogebra](https://www.geogebra.org/calculator), or just the actual function itself

+All of which are rather complex at first glance, but I was able to quickly recall all of it after I, once again, skimmed through my math notebooks from High School.